 1. The International Association of Dinnerware Matchers

-The International Association of Dinnerware Matchers (IADM) is independent tableware dealers who assist customers in locating fine vintage china dishes.
-Their website also has an option to sell your fine china dishes.
+The International Association of Dinnerware Matchers (IADM) is an independent tableware dealer that assists customers in locating fine vintage china dishes.
+Their website also has the option to sell your fine china dishes.

 Before your place your dishware for sale, you’ll want to make sure that you review their specific rules.

 If you choose to sell your dishes through this site, you’ll want to be aware that packaging and shipping charges are the seller’s responsibility.

 2. Replacements, Ltd.

-This online retailer has handy pattern identification guides and has a step-by-step guide to walk you through the process of selling china dishes.
+This online retailer has handy pattern identification guides and a step-by-step guide to walk you through the process of selling china dishes.

 To get started, fill out the request form, and the staff will get back if they’re interested in buying china dishes.

-You can find many local buyers at this site and it is one of the easiest platforms to find buyers for your used china dishes.
+You can find many local buyers on this site and it is one of the easiest platforms to find buyers for your used china dishes.